DanielDayan-Tera/lab11/README.md

 ## Names Daniel Dayan, Audrey Fitchett

 ## Summary
-We went through hell today.
 We practiced implemementing a ripple counter using several T flip flops and a modulo counter using an adder and d flip flops.
 ## Lab Questions

 ### 1 - Why does the Modulo Counter actually divide clocks by 2 * Count?